 The Right Staple for the Right Tool

 If you’re a pro looking to upgrade your nail gun, a bindery looking to increase speed or volume, or a DIYer wondering which tool to use for your project, you’ll likely find the right tool and the matching staple at Staple Headquarters.
 Remember, the staple should match the tool.
 Consider the kinds of materials you’ll be fastening together (wood, fabric, aluminum, roofing, flooring) and how big the job is.
 You’ll need not only the right crown width, but also the right leg length and the appropriate teeth that match your chosen tool.
-Our technical support and customer service staff are here to help you find the best tool and fastener for your application.
+Our technical support and customer service staff are here to help you find the best tool and navigate different staples for your application.